prin-r/oracle_spec/Band_Protocol_Price_Oracle_Module.md

 - orml_traits
   - DataProvider
 - proof_verification
-  - // TODO: this crate is not avaliable, so we will create one
+  - // TODO: this crate is not available -- we're working with Chorus One and Interlay team on this
 - obi
   - // TODO: make this crate support non-std